 Guess what?
 People really do judge a book by its cover!
 The cover, like a website’s homepage, is the first touchpoint with a consumer.
 And like a homepage, the book cover must do an enormous amount of marketing.
 The editor decides the searchability of the book through its title and subtitle, but the designer is responsible for creating a useable and navigable book that is strikingly attractive to its target reader.

-So, we’ve created a truly kick-butt website.
-Or book.
-What is the final aspect of similarity between websites and books?
+So, what is the final aspect of similarity between websites and books?
 Intuitive, creative, user-focused design can make all the difference in their success.
 And the success of the company supporting them.

 Good design allows ‘form to complement performance.’
 The way things look is not irrelevant to the way things work: how they work is how they should look. - Thomas F. Schutte

 Why is UX Design So Important?

 We’ve all experienced the frustration of a poorly designed website.
 Where are the navigation tools?
 How do I share this content?
 And why are these ads so gosh-darn intrusive?!

 Some websites we grudgingly accept despite poor usability.
 Government websites tend to be daunting and unnavigable; financial institutions also seem to prefer unwieldy websites with cryptic navigation; we accept these kinds of experiences because to some degree, we have to.
 But what about optional interaction websites?
 When we go looking to buy a product or sign-up for an event, we expect that interaction to be geared toward us.
 If it’s not, there’s a very good chance we’ll move on and find a better-designed website.